How can we help?

 What is a DCA?

-Direct Connect Aggregators (DCAs) are companies that provide direct connectivity to mobile carrier gateways to deliver SMS messages.
+Direct Connect Aggregators (DCAs) provide direct connectivity to mobile carrier gateways to deliver SMS messages.

 What are MNOs?

-Mobile Network Operators (MNOs) are the companies that provide connectivity to end users.
+Mobile Network Operators (MNOs) are telecommunication companies that provide wireless voice and data services to mobile phone subscribers.

 What is a Brand?